The Panel's role

 Established in 2000 under the Takeovers Act 1993, the Takeovers Panel is an independent Crown entity which regulates New Zealand's takeovers market.
 Our mandate is to strengthen investor confidence in New Zealand’s capital markets by enforcing the Takeovers Code.

-The Code is aimed at ensuring that all shareholders, no matter their size or influence, have equal opportunity to participate in transactions involving Code companies (companies listed on the New Zealand Stock Exchange, or which have 50 or more shareholders and 50 or more share parcels).
+The Code is aimed at ensuring that all shareholders, no matter their size or influence, have equal opportunity to participate in transactions involving Code companies (as defined in rule 3A of the Takeovers Code).

 As a specialist regulator, the Panel: